MonashAPS/cq23-game-server/docs/game_objects/tank.md

 * `hp`: This is the health points of this tank.
 This would be useful for knowing the health of the enemy tanks.

 * `tank-id`: The tank id shown above would be your client-id with a "tank" suffix.
 So if your client-id is "tanksters" then your tank id will be `tanksters-tank`.

+* `powerups`: The powerups that are activated for this tank.
+For more information on powerups refer to [powerups](powerup.md)